 For your convenience, this post includes a free map of the top sights in Helsinki.
 You can find addresses of the attractions by clicking on the icons in the map.
 We understand that everyone travels at a different pace so feel free to choose the destinations according to your own pace.
 Below we have compiled a list of the best things to see (or eat) in Helsinki over the course of 3 days:

 On your first day in Helsinki, you will explore some of the city’s most popular sights as well as the beatnik district of Kallio.
 You will be walking for most of the day, although you will probably need to use public transport to go to Kallio.

-Kick off your 3 days in Helsinki by treating yourself to a breakfast at one of the city’s most popular cafes, the Karl Fazer Cafe.
+Kick off your 3 days in Helsinki by treating yourself to breakfast at one of the city’s most popular cafes, the Karl Fazer Cafe.
 Fazer is a renowned brand in Finland and their chocolate is the most popular Finnish chocolate.
-At this cafe you can try one of their famous chocolate bars along with other sweets, cakes, bakery products, and wash it down with some hot coffee or tea.
+At this cafe, you can try one of their famous chocolate bars along with other sweets, cakes, bakery products, and wash it down with some hot coffee or tea.

 2. Helsinki Central Station